 Another psychological factor is that freelancers know that they most likely won’t work with that code and product in a year.
-Even when this is unintentional, they feel more freedom in terms of code quality, commitments, comments, commonly accepted code practices, and patterns etc. Most of the freelancers are the great specialists that will do an excellent job for you.
-But, working with the dedicated team, you can expect better results from someone who knows that he or she will need to revert to that code time after time and work with you for a longer period.
-Moreover, the service provider is always there to oversee the team performance, quality of the code and generally how the client if feeling about the work with the team.
+Even when this is unintentional, they feel more freedom in terms of code quality, commitments, comments, commonly accepted code practices, and patterns, etc. Most of the freelancers are great specialists that will do an excellent job for you.
+But, when you hire dedicated web developers or hire dedicated mobile app developers, you can expect better results from someone who knows that he or she will need to revert to that code time after time and work with you for a longer period.
+Moreover, the service provider is always there to oversee the team performance, quality of the code, and generally how the client is feeling about the work with the team.

 Stability and continuity

 This is the criteria where dedicated development teams won every time.
 Everybody who worked with the teams of at least 2-4 freelancers inevitably met the situation when somebody can’t continue work for some reason.
-This is how things are in real life and this can happen with anybody in the in-house team, freelancers, or the dedicated team.
-The difference is that in both cases with the in-house team and dedicated team you won’t be left alone with the half-done project and somebody would be definitely able to continue the process temporary until the replacement will be found.
+This is how things are in real life and this can happen with anybody in the in-house team, freelancers, or dedicated developers.
+The difference is that in both cases with the in-house team and dedicated developers you won’t be left alone with the half-done project and somebody would be definitely able to continue the process temporarily until the replacement will be found.

-Both collaboration models are well studied and predictable, but it seems to us that the dedicated development teams need more exposure since this outsourcing approach help to avoid all disadvantages related to freelance developers while having all of their advantages and a lot more to offer.
-When you hire dedicated development team you get more confidence that the job will be completed.
-After all, this is all that matter in a world where statistically only half of the software development projects ends successfully.
-Many of great ideas and game-changing products bumped with grim reality and never released to the common public.
-Working hand in hand with the experienced software company will definitely increase the chances for both startups and well-established companies.
-Still, many are cautious because outsourcing may seem like less control over the development process, slightly bigger expenses and just like the model for the bigger team.
+Both collaboration models are well studied and predictable, but it seems to us that the dedicated developers need more exposure since this outsourcing approach help to avoid all disadvantages related to freelances while having all of their advantages and a lot more to offer.
+When you hire dedicated developers you get more confidence that the job will be completed.
+After all, this is all that matters in a world where statistically only half of the software development projects end successfully.
+Many great ideas and game-changing products bumped with grim reality and were never released to the common public.
+Working hand in hand with an experienced software company will definitely increase the chances for both startups and well-established companies.
+Still, many are cautious because outsourcing may seem like less control over the development process, slightly bigger expenses, and just like the model for the bigger team.

-However, you don’t need to start with the huge team or wait until you need 10 developers.
-You can begin with 1 or 2 developers to try it out, start small and then scale up as your business grows.
-This is the approach we at Existek have mastered.
-If you thinking about hiring a dedicated team that will truly become the valuable asset to your company – we can help.
+However, you don’t need to start with a huge team or wait until you need 10 developers.
+You can begin with 1 or 2 dedicated developers to try it out, start small and then scale up as your business grows.
+This is the approach we at EXISTEK have mastered.
+If you decide to hire dedicated developers that will truly become a valuable asset to your company – we can help.
 Contact us via the form at our website or start the dialogue at the chat widget to the right.
 Tell us about your needs and we’ll provide you with consultation and the quote for the developers you need to get.